rana-abdelmotaleb/Interactive-Quiz-App/README.md

 - Fully responsive with animated background and wave effects.
 - Styled with **Bootstrap** and custom CSS.

-## Demo

-Add a screenshot or GIF of the quiz app here to showcase its appearance.

 ## Technologies

 - HTML5